isaacnmm/pestpolicy-hugo2XX/content/posts/bed-bug-bites-vs-other-bites/index.md

 layout: post
 ---

-Bedbugs are hard to control but their bites could also trigger allergic reactions, cause itching, and are painful. - Bed bugs[look like many other insects](https://pestpolicy.com/bugs-that-look-like-[bed-bugs](https://pestpolicy.com/bed-bug-bites-vs-mosquito-bites/)/)but they will mainly hide inside mattresses, baseboards, upholstered furniture, headboard, walls, and furniture.
-Is it a [bed](https://pestpolicy.com/bed-bug-bully-review/) bug that is biting you?
+Bedbugs are hard to control but their bites could also trigger allergic reactions, cause itching, and are painful. - Bed bugs[look like many other insects](https://pestpolicy.com/bugs-that-look-like-[bed-bugs](https://pestpolicy.com/bed-bug-bites-vs-mosquito-bites/)/)butthey will mainly hide inside mattresses, baseboards, upholstered furniture, headboard, walls, and furniture.
+Is it a [bed](https://pestpolicy.com/bed-bug-bully-review/)bug that is biting you?

 Well, in this article, I will teach you how you can differentiate between bed bug bites and other bites.
 Lets dive in.
 Most humans will get terrified when bed bugs crawl into their bed or house.
 Bed bugs are nocturnal insects that will bite on animals and humans (while they sleep) to suck blood. - If your skin has some small red dots, you may be confused whether they are from bed bugs or any other biting or stinging insects.